How To Make A Variable In Google Sheets

 What is a Variable in Google Sheets?

 A variable in Google Sheets is a named storage location that holds a value.
 You can think of it as a container that stores a value, which can be a number, text, date, or even a formula.
 Variables are useful when you need to use the same value multiple times in your formulas or scripts.
-(See Also: How To Clear Columns In Google Sheets)
+(See Also: How To Make Google Sheets Auto Fill Numbers)

 Types of Variables in Google Sheets